 - a cumulative grade point average of at least 2.0;

 - enrollment during the semester the degree is anticipated;

-- completion of no fewer than thirty semester credit hours in graded courses at Bucks County Community College.
+- completion of no fewer than thirty semester credit hours in graded college-level courses at Bucks County Community College.
 However, individual academic departments may accept course work from a Bucks non-accredited program as internal credits, if there is an existing articulation agreement with the department.
 In this case, the student must still complete a minimum of fifteen (15) credits in graded courses at Bucks County Community College; and

 - fulfillment of all financial and other obligations to the College.